quinonesnn/ReactInfoPage/README.md

 # ReactInfoPage
-Learning the basic of React
+Learning the basics of React

+What I've Learned: